nursyah21/laravel_inertia_vue/README.md

 the tutorial on youtube used laravel version 8.0, but this source code used laravel 10, so there's have littlebit different.

-i created this, for learning purpose at least in here you learn:
+i created this, for learning purpose at least in here we learn:

 1. basic laravel with vue
 2. basic crud (create, read, update, delete)